Ultrametric analogues of Ulam stability of groups: -stability

 \section{$\GGL(\oo)$-stability}

-In this section we focus on the family $\GGL(\oo)$, where $\oo$ is the ring of integers of a non-Archimedean local field of characteristic $0$.
+In this section we focus on the family $\GGL(\oo)$, where $\oo$ is the ring of integers of a non-Archimedean local field $\K$ \textbf{of characteristic $0$}.
 By Ostrowski's Theorem, $\K$ is a finite extension of $\Qp$, where $p$ is the residual characteristic of $\K$.
 The stability results will be similar to the ones in Section \ref{s:vpropi}, but more flexible: this will be achieved by applying Lemma \ref{lem:cohopk} (instead of the Schur--Zassenhaus Theorem) to ensure existence or conjugacy in the lifting problems that occur.
-The more general results will allow to expand the class of examples that we presented in Section \ref{s:vpropi}, some of which are included in Theorem \ref{intro:thm:vpfree}. \\
+The more general results will allow to expand the class of examples that we presented in Section \ref{s:vpropi}.
+Comparing Theorem \ref{intro:thm:pifree} and Theorem \ref{intro:thm:vpfree}, let us stress what the methods of this section can achieve that the ones in the previous section could not. \begin{itemize} \item We saw that $p$-free groups are uniformly $\GGL(\oo)$-stable (Proposition \ref{prop:pifree}).
+Here we will see that \emph{virtually} $p$-free groups are uniformly $\GGL(\oo)$-stable (Proposition \ref{prop:vpfree}). \item We saw that finitely generated virtually free groups without elements of order $p$ are uniformly $\GGL(\oo)$-stable (Corollary \ref{cor:vfree_p}).
+Here we will see that \emph{all} finitely generated virtually free groups are uniformly $\GGL(\oo)$-stable (Corollary \ref{cor:vfree}). \item We saw that $\mathrm{BS}(m, n)$ is uniformly $\GGL(\oo)$-stable when $p$ divides exactly one of $m$ and $n$ (Corollary \ref{cor:BS_p}).
+Here we will see that $\mathrm{BS}(m, n)$ is $\GGL(\oo)$-stable if $\nu_p(m) \neq \nu_p(n)$ (Corollary \ref{cor:BS}). \end{itemize}